A fully featured tool that allows archival and replay of all tapes designed for CBM 8-bits machines (Commodore 64, VIC-20, PET, Plus4, C16 etc.)

 - Playback of the files is executed with very high precision allowing to reproduce pulses that are only few microseconds wide with very low jitter.
 This allows to load successfully tape files that not even a PC based emulator can load.

-- Possibility to master tapes starting with any of the supported formats.
+- Possibility to master tapes starting with any of the supported formats (except .DMP as explicitly requested by the Author of the DMP format).
 A cassette mastered suing an .HTAP file is virtually hydentical to the one the HTAP file was created from

 - An audio-oriented TAPE mastering/grabbing system.
-Audio methods are producing low quality results that would not be accetable in a preservation-oriented device
+Audio methods are producing low quality results that would not be acceptable

 - CUTE32 is not the n-th solution to barely load a single-shot loading tape file to a CBM machine, based on a pre-built generic microprocessor card being attached as piggy-back onto a PCB with a handful of components